estrac/SimpleRenderEngine/README.md

     cd examples
     ./SRE-Example-00_hello-engine

 ## Tests

 Tests can be built by selecting `USE_SRE_TEST_AND_UTILS` in CMake and are located in the `test` folder.
 Tests are automatically run (nightly, after checkin, and after a pull request) using GitHub Actions with the `cmake.yml` file in `.github/workflows`.
 They can run manually from the build directory by using the following command

     ctest --output-on-failure

+or, to run only the regression tests

+    ctest -R regression

 ## Examples